 Not all references that are parsed are restructured, however.
 Some reference types – such as conference proceedings – are difficult for Edifix to restructure accurately.
 References that are not parsed, or that are parsed but are not restructured, are not considered billable and will not be deducted from your reference allowance.

-For more information about billable reference, please see the table here.
+For more information about billable references, please see the table here.